aws/aws-cdk-go/awscdk/awslogs/README.md

 logGroup.extractMetric(jsii.String("$.jsonField"), jsii.String("Namespace"), jsii.String("MetricName"))
 ```

-Will extract the value of `jsonField` wherever it occurs in JSON-structured
+Will extract the value of `jsonField` wherever it occurs in JSON-structed
 log records in the LogGroup, and emit them to CloudWatch Metrics under
 the name `Namespace/MetricName`.